pritesh-shrivastava/melanoma-classification/project_report.md

 We can calculate the grouped mean value for each combination of these features in the train set and use that to make predictions on the test set.

-Predictions using this simple mean value of the target variable gives an Area under ROC value of `0.699` on the public leaderboard !!
+Predictions using this simple mean value of the target variable gives an Area under ROC value of `0.699` on the test set (public leaderboard) !!

 Our final classifier should be able to beat atleast this benchmark to be deemed useful.